multiplicit-com/Sheets-Zipped-csv/README.md

 You can find full instructions here: https://www.multiplicit.co.uk/sheets/ .

-* Version History
+Version History

 V1.3.1
-* Added extra feedback and log comments for use in debugging Implemented better way to empty and delete columns
+* Added extra feedback and log comments for use in debugging
+* Script won't run if certain variables aren't provided
+* Implemented better way to empty and delete columns

 V1.3
 * Separated the settings from the core functionality.
 Now you can invoke several imports in the same sheet without replicating the entire function

 V1.2
 * Fixed sorting issues in some circumstances
-Fixed out of range issue for some combinatiosn of extra formulas and sorting
+* Fixed out of range issue for some combinatiosn of extra formulas and sorting

 V1.1
 * Added ability to add extra formulas